-Construction activities are not allowable costs under either Challenge and may not be charged to the EDA funds of the project or provided as matching share, except in limited circumstances.
+Construction activities are not allowable costs under either of the Challenges and may not be charged to the EDA funds of the project or provided as matching share, except in limited circumstances.
 For the purposes of an award made pursuant to this NOFO, construction includes any activity, including the installation of equipment, that disturbs the ground or modifies a structure.
 Additionally, the use of project funds to make equity investments is not an allowable cost; neither EDA funds nor matching share may be used for such purposes.
+Lastly, neither EDA funds nor matching share may be transferred directly to companies (i.e., startups and individuals) being served by the applicant organization, nor may they be used to subsidize such companies' expenses that are unrelated to program activities, including general operating expenses.